Through the Holy Redeemer, we seek to grow in faith and love, to become great people who make a difference in our world.

 ‘Fostering an inquisitive mind, where problems are a challenge and mistakes are a learning opportunity; where children have inner determination to succeed and a passion for gaining new knowledge’

 Within our school, we aim to create an environment in which children are encouraged to develop a positive mindset about maths and learn the necessary skills to go out into the world and succeed.
 We have an ethos and approach whereby every child can be successful in maths; where every child can achieve.
 Our children have access to a high quality maths curriculum where, in each lesson, they are able to apply their learning and reinforce their conceptual understanding.
-These activities (varied fluency, reasoning and problem solving) allow children to ‘see’ maths in different forms and encourage them to take risks.
+These activities (varied fluency, reasoning and problem solving) allow children to ‘see’ maths in different forms and encourage them to take risks, develop their higher order thinking skills , build their Learning Power and strive to be the best that they can be.

 If possible, we also try to link maths to other curriculum areas.
 Each lesson involves a warm-up activity which focuses on the key repetition of basic skills.
 The input of the lesson includes modelling of the thought processes as well as written methods.
 We encourage children to talk about their maths, orally rehearsing their reasoning with a partner whilst being encouraged to use the correct mathematical vocabulary.
 During this part of the lesson, staff members assess the children’s progress, focus on their next steps within the lesson and help them in choosing the right level of activity.
 Throughout the lesson, children will deepen their understanding through varied fluency, reasoning and problem solving activities.
 Misconceptions are quickly picked up and often, addressed that day either through intervention, marking or, if not, during the start of the next lesson.
 We believe that in order to succeed in mathematics, the foundations and initial building blocks of children’s basic skills need to be absolutely secure.
 As a result of this, Early Years and Year 1 reinforce the importance of basic skills with quality first teaching, concrete apparatus and through continuous provision, and regular quizzes take place, from Year 1 upwards, covering number bonds and multiplication and division facts.